jakobatgithub/notification_test/README.md

 - **🔐 TLS Encryption**: Both MQTT and backend communications are secured using TLS.
 - **📩 Secure Webhooks**: JWT-secured webhooks handle device registration.
 - **📲 Firebase Cloud Messaging Integration**: Fallback to FCM if installed.
+- **🧩 Flutter Providers**: Centralized `Device` and `Message` lists are managed using providers, enabling updates in one part of the app to be automatically propagated throughout the UI.

 ## 🗂️ Project Structure